petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/blogs/blog-entry-editor-reference.md

 The Text view is a WYSIWYG editor that lets you enter and edit text and other types of content.

-To style or format text in the _Content_ area, select the text.
+To style or format text in the content area, select the text.
 A toolbar appears above the text that contains the following options:

 ![Formatting elements](./blog-entry-editor-reference/images/01.png)